Fil-und-moshpiT/MyMovies/README.md

 # MyMovies
-My pet project that allows you to search movies and save them to watch later or make them favourite.
+This application allows you to search movies and save them to watch later or make them favourite.

 Stack:
 + Retrofit